celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 {% hint style="info" %}
 If you are transitioning from the Baklava network prior to the June 24 reset, you will need to start with a fresh chain database.
 You can create new nodes from fresh machines, as described in this guide, or you may delete your chaindata folder, which is named `celo` in the node data directory, and start over by running the provided `init` commands for each node described below.
 All on-chain registration steps, the commands completed with `celocli`, will need to be run on the new network.

+Key differences are:
+* New network ID is `62320`
+* A new image has been pushed to `us.gcr.io/celo-testnet/celo-node:baklava`, matching Celo client v1.0.0
+* A new genesis block and bootnode enode are included in the Docker image
+* `ReleaseGold` contracts are available for all previously faucetted addresses [here](https://gist.github.com/nategraf/245232883a34cbb162eb599e34afd7c0)
 {% endhint %}

 ## Prerequisites